rob-myers/the-last-redoubt/src/projects/sh/EXAMPLES.md

 # if type foo⏎ then `102`, `111`, `111`
 split | map charCodeAt 0
 # ctrl-c should exit early
+# exit code should be non-zero on ctrl-c
 echo foo | sleep 10
 # `foo` then terminates immediately
 sleep 10 | echo foo